siongui/paligo/dictionary/README.rst

 Offline Support
 +++++++++++++++

 Use `Pāli Dictionary`_ without internet connection.
-The technique used to offline website is to embed all data in Go code, and serve the Go code via local http server.
+The technique used to build offline website is to embed all data in Go code, and serve the Go code via local http server.